Electronic structure of tungsten-doped vanadium dioxide

-However, many methods of controlling the critical temperature revolve around disrupting this Peierls pairing, such as the input of stress or strain \cite{Wei2009}, or doping \cite{Lawton1995}.
-Doping with tungsten has long been known to reduce T$_{c}$ by $\sim$ 23 K per atomic percent \cite{Lawton1995}.
+Many methods of controlling the critical temperature revolve around disrupting this pairing, such as the input of stress or strain \cite{Wei2009}, or doping \cite{Lawton1995}.
+Doping with tungsten has long been known to reduce T$_{c}$ by $\sim$ 23 K per atomic percent of tungsten \cite{Lawton1995}.
 However, when viewed through the lens of band theory, this presents something of a paradox, as doping carriers into pure VO$_{2}$ should result in a metallic structure.
-Experiments confirm however, VO$_{2}$ doped with $<$ 10 \% tungsten remains insulating \cite{Tang1985}.
-In addition, photoemission experiments reveal that tungsten assumes the place of a vanadium atom in the VO$_{2}$ lattice, but does \textit{not} Peierls pair with neighbouring atoms \cite{Tang1985}, despite having the valence electrons to do so (unlike e.g. doping with Ti).
-Rather, the local environment of the tungsten is tetragonal.
+Experiments confirm however, that VO$_{2}$ doped with $<$ 10 \% tungsten remains insulating \cite{Tang1985}.
+In addition, photoemission experiments reveal that tungsten assumes the place of a vanadium atom in the VO$_{2}$ lattice, but does \textit{not} Peierls pair with neighbouring atoms \cite{Tang1985}, despite having the valence electrons to do so.
+Rather, the local environment of the tungsten is tetragonal, while the structure retains an overall $P2_{1}/c$ symmetry.
+This is in contrast to doping with chromium, which despite being in the same group as tungsten, promotes the formation of the Mott insulating M$_{2}$ structure at dopant percentages as low as 0.5 \% \cite{Marezio1971}.

-Figure 1 compares the different geometries involved: Figure 1a illustrates the Peierls paired and antiferroelectrically distorted vanadium chain in the undoped compound.
-Figure 1b illustrates a substitutionally doped chain, in which the tungsten adopts the position of a vanadium atom.
-Figure 1c corresponds to the experimentally observed \cite{Tang1985,Booth2009a} tungsten environment; the tungsten atom sits equidistant from the neighbouring vanadium atoms, and in the center of the oxygen octadehron, i.e. no Peierls pairing or antiferroelectric distortion.
-Given that the insulating state occurs via the vanadium atoms in the tetragonal structure forming pairs \cite{Goodenough1971}, disruption of this structural rearrangement as per Figure 1c, combined with the extra carriers would appear from a band theoretical view to transform tungsten-doped VO$_{2}$ to a metallic structure.
-Unless of course the experimentally observed insulating behaviour in the doped structure arises due to strong correlations in the partially filled band.
+Figure \ref{fig:Fig1} compares the different geometries involved: Figure \ref{fig:Fig1}a illustrates the Peierls paired and antiferroelectrically distorted vanadium chain in the undoped compound.
+Figure \ref{fig:Fig1}b illustrates a substitutionally doped chain, in which the tungsten adopts the position of a vanadium atom.
+Figure \ref{fig:Fig1}c corresponds to the experimentally observed \cite{Tang1985,Booth2009a} tungsten environment; the tungsten atom sits equidistant from the neighbouring vanadium atoms, and in the center of the oxygen octadehron, i.e. with no Peierls pairing or antiferroelectric distortion.
+Given that the insulating state occurs via the vanadium atoms in the tetragonal structure forming pairs and undergoing an antiferroelectric distortion \cite{Goodenough1971}, disruption of this structural rearrangement as per Figure 1c, combined with the extra carriers might appear from a purely band theoretical view to transform tungsten-doped VO$_{2}$ to a metallic structure.
+Unless of course the experimentally observed insulating behavior in the doped structure arises due to strong correlations in the partially filled band.